rokmohar/alexa-assistant/readme.md

 20. Select "Yes" for Account Linking

 At this point we will pause the setup of the skill and setup the google API.
-Copy the two Redirect URLs lower down the page you are currently on (one will start with https://layla.amazon.com/api/skill/link the other https://pitangui.amazon.com/api/skill/link - see screenshot below).
-We will need these during the setup of the Google API.
+Copy the two Redirect URLs lower down the page you are currently on (one will start with https://layla.amazon.com/api/skill/link the other https://pitangui.amazon.com/api/skill/link - see screenshot below) and paste them into a Notepad document on windows or TextEdit on mac.
+We will need these during the setup of the Google API and later on in the setup of the Lambda function

 ![alt text](screenshots/redirect.jpeg)